Why CPAP Therapy Can Change Your Life

 What CPAP Actually Does

 When you turn on your CPAP machine, it delivers a steady stream of air pressure through your mask.
-This pressure acts as a pneumatic splint — it holds your airway open so it can't collapse.
+This pressure acts as a pneumatic splint.
+It holds your airway open so it can't collapse.

 The effect is immediate: